elatedvortex/cha-os/README.md

 # Cha-OS: A Minimal x86 Kernel

-Welcome to **Cha-OS**, a minimalistic yet powerful x86 operating system built from the ground up.
-This project serves as an exploration into low-level system programming, demonstrating how to build an OS kernel with **interrupt handling**, **memory management**, and **hardware communication**.
+Welcome to **Cha-OS**, a minimalistic yet powerful x86 operating system built from the ground up in **Rust**.
+Unlike traditional OS development in C, Rust offers **memory safety guarantees**, eliminating entire classes of bugs such as buffer overflows and null pointer dereferences.
+With Rust's strong type system and ownership model, Cha-OS ensures a more secure and efficient kernel without sacrificing performance.

+This project takes heavy inspiration from **Phil Opp's** fantastic series, [Writing an OS in Rust](https://os.phil-opp.com/), which provides a structured approach to kernel development in Rust.

 ## Features
 - **Custom Interrupt Descriptor Table (IDT)**